Duckle29/blog/blog/content/posts/lolin_s2_mini_esphome/index.md

 ---

 # TL;DR

-To successfully program an S2 mini with ESPHOME,
+I have yet to get anything interesting working (i2c / uart etc) but a basic firmware can be compiled and flashed:

-use the following starter yaml and build your firmware:
+To successfully program an S2 mini with ESPHOME, use the following starter yaml and build your firmware:

 ```yaml